yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard.md

 The Dashboard also provides the [API Developer Portal]({{< ref "/content/tyk-developer-portal.md" >}}), a customisable developer portal for your API documentation, developer auto-enrolment and usage tracking.

-The Dashboard also exposes the Developer Portal as a separate component of the the application.
+The Dashboard also exposes the Developer Portal as a separate component of the application.
 This means it can either be deployed as an internet-facing application or as a purely admin application depending on how it is being used:

 {{< img src="/img/diagrams/diagram_docs_self-managed.png" alt="Tyk Dashboard diagram" >}}